 - Professional-grade machine with a price to match

 Router table uses

-So why exactly do you need a router table?
+So let’s start off with a quick question: Why exactly do you need a router table?

 Well, combined with a good router, it can become the true workhorse of your shop.
 It’s also much safer than a table saw (especially for small or short stock).